truecastdesign/true/README.md

 // populate using meta area of view file like the following.
 Only on pages with parent pages.
 Home is not a parent page according to Google.
 Put them in decending order from parents down.
 // breadcrumb[] = "Top Parent Title|/parent"
 // breadcrumb[] = "Next Parent Title|/parent/other-parent"

+$App->view->created = "2022-12-01" // set the date the page was created.
+It can be outputted or used by calling $App->view->created.
+If you want a different date format, call $App->view->created("M d, Y") can pass the PHP date formatting string you want.

+$App->view->modified = "2022-12-01" // You can set the page or article modified date if you want full control of it.
+This variable will also be auto filled if not provided from the modified date of the view file.
+Just like the created variable, you can format it by calling $App->view->modified("M d, Y");
 ```

 Output these in your template like the following.